garnieretienne/mail/README.md

 * /bin           : Binaries for this app
 * /components    : Browser side libraries managed by Bower
 * /docs          : Various documentations and RFCs
+* /lib           : Libraries used by models
 * /models        : Models used by Express
 * /public        : All assets not managed by the asset pipeline (ex: images)
 * /test/frontend : All Backbone application test files (managed by Jasmine)
 * /test/apps     : All Express application test files (managed by Mocha)
+* /test/lib      : All models libraries test files (managed by Mocha)
 * /test/models   : All Express models test files (managed by Mocha)
 * /views         : Express layouts